 The purpose of staying certified contributes to professional development by requiring certificants to stay current in their field and enhance their knowledge and skills through participating in continuing education.
 The AMCA and subject matter experts stay abreast of current events affecting the allied healthcare professionals so therefore they review continuing education credits based on current events, industry mandates and relevance to the field.

 The two year period contributes to professional development because it:

 The AMCA certification is good for 2 years from the date of testing.
-The AMCA recommends 5 Continuing Education credits per year; 10 for the two years.
+The AMCA requires 10 CE credits every 2 years.
 Policies for Continuing Education are established by the AMCA Certification Board.
 For example, if a candidate tests in February 2012 their certification is valid for 2 years – February 2014.
 We do allow a thirty (30) day grace period.